w3ctag/security-questionnaire/questionnaire.markdown

 > 02. Is this specification exposing the minimum amount of information necessary
 >     to power its features?
 > 03. How does this specification deal with personal information,
->     personally-identifiable information, or information derived from them?
+>     personally-identifiable information (PII), or information derived from
+>     them?
 > 04. How does this specification deal with sensitive information?
 > 05. Does this specification introduce new state for an origin that persists
 >     across browsing sessions?
-> 06. What information from the underlying platform, e.g. configuration data, is
+> 06. Does this specification expose information about the underlying
->     exposed by this specification to an origin?
+>     platform to origins?
 > 07. Does this specification allow an origin access to sensors on a user’s
 >     device
 > 08. What data does this specification expose to an origin?
 Please also